Wan Yu: Life

 In 268, Sun Hao decided to wage war against Eastern Wu's rival state, the Jin dynasty, so he ordered Wan Yu and Shi Ji to lead the Wu forces in Jing Province to attack the Jin dynasty.
 Wan Yu led troops to attack Xiangyang Commandery (襄陽郡; present-day Xiangyang, Hubei), but was defeated and driven back by the Jin general Hu Lie (胡烈).
 After Lu Kai died in 269, Sun Hao summoned Wan Yu back to Jianye (建康; present-day Nanjing, Jiangsu), the Wu imperial capital, in the following year.
 During this time, Wan Yu recommended Lou Xuan to serve as a Captain of the Imperial Guards.

-In the winter of 270/271, despite strong objections from his subjects, Sun Hao launched a military campaign against the Jin dynasty and set off from Niuzhu (牛渚; present-day Dangtu County, Anhui).
+In the winter of 270/271, (Note: The 10th to 12th months of the Chinese year 270 corresponds to 1 Nov 270 to 27 Jan 271 in the Julian calendar.) despite strong objections from his subjects, Sun Hao launched a military campaign against the Jin dynasty and set off from Niuzhu (牛渚; present-day Dangtu County, Anhui).
 Along the way, the Wu army encountered a snowstorm and could not advance.
 During this time, the Wu soldiers started grumbling and complaining; there was even talk among them about defecting to the Jin dynasty.
 Before Sun Hao ordered the troops to retreat back to Eastern Wu, Wan Yu had already secretly made arrangements with the generals Ding Feng and Liu Ping (留平) to return to Wu without informing the emperor.
 When Sun Hao found out, he was extremely furious but he did not immediately take action against them because the three of them held important positions in his government.
 After Ding Feng died of illness later that year, Sun Hao exiled his family to Linchuan (臨川郡; around present-day Linchuan District, Fuzhou, Jiangxi).
 In the following year, Sun Hao secretly instructed a servant to serve poisoned wine to Wan Yu, but the servant added too little poison so Wan Yu survived.
 Nevertheless, upon realising that the emperor wanted him dead, Wan Yu killed himself.
 One month later, Liu Ping also died in distress and frustration.
+(Note: In vol.03 of Zizhi Tongjian Kaoyi, Sima Guang noted that Chen Shou wrote in Sun Hao's biography in Sanguozhi that Wan Yu died in despair after he knew about his exile.
+Sima adopted the account found in Jiang Biao Zhuan (and by extension, Jiankang Shilu).)
 Sun Hao exiled Wan Yu's family to Luling Commandery (廬陵郡; northwest of present-day Taihe County, Jiangxi).